gsc-code/OneGenda/README.md

     PS C:\Users\ruoha> cd '.\Documents\VSCode Projects\'
     ```

-10. Press “enter.”
+10. Press ENTER.
 You’re now in the folder “VSCode Projects.”

 11. Now, type `git clone` and a space.

-    Paste the HTTPS link from the repo, and press “enter.”
+    Paste the HTTPS link from the repo, and press ENTER.

     You’ll see the terminal say, “Cloning into ‘repo-name’...” and some statements with “done” at the end.
 This means a successful clone.